QR Codes: The Key To Secure and Private Data Sharing

 Even as a marketer or business owner, you must often read and hear messages that ask you to refrain from clicking a link that is coming from an unknown number or source.
 That’s because by not clicking on such links, you can protect your business and yourselves from phishing.
 It is an increasingly common technique that hackers use to access websites.

 Typically, they begin by emailing a fictitious login page for the website.
-This email could be quite convincing to an unwary recipient since it contains company logos and other comparable images that make it appear to be from a legitimate business.
+This email could be quite convincing to an unwary recipient since it contains company logo design and other comparable images that make it appear to be from a legitimate business.
 Once the login details are sent, the attacker has quick access to the website.

 How do QR codes come into the picture here?